 It is possible to install a shelf but it must be made of non-combustible materials.
-It must be installed at least 52" from the base of the fireplace.
+It must be installed at, at least, 52" from the base of the fireplace.

 THE SHELF WILL BE HOT.
-DO NOT PUT COMBUSTIBLE MATERIAL ON THE SHELF.
+DO NOT PUT COMBUSTIBLE MATERIALS ON THE SHELF.